-- determine location, extent, type, and, if possible, cause of release (e.g., leachate, contaminated surface water, fuel spill, etc.);

-- notify Landfill Site Manager and implement safety and emergency response procedures;
+- determine location, extent, type, and, if possible, cause of release (e.g., leachate, contaminated surface water, fuel spill, etc.); - notify Landfill Site Management and implement safety and emergency response procedures; and - notify proper authorities including the Florida "Hot Line".

-- notify fire department.
-State clearly:

-- location of landfill,

-- location of contaminant release,

-- extent of release,

-- type of release, and

-- actions now being taken; and

-- notify proper authorities including the Florida "Hot Line".

-A list of individuals and emergency response agencies to contact in the event of a release of contamination to the environment is provided in Appendix C.
+A list of individuals and emergency response agencies to contact in the event of a release of contamination to the environment is provided in Attachment G.